0x3ds/0x3ds.github.io/_posts/HacktheBox/Machines/Linux/Easy/2025-10-20-htb-horizontall.md

 - Node on TCP/1337
 - Something on TCP/8000 -> Investigate.

-To find our what is on TCP/8000, we can try to interact with it via our reverse shell to see if we need to perform additional actions.
+To find out what is on TCP/8000, we can try to interact with it via our reverse shell to see if we need to perform additional actions.

 ```zsh
 strapi@horizontall:~/myapi$ curl -I http://127.0.0.1:8000